Upper secondary education in Denmark

 If you are from another Nordic country and wish to take an upper secondary school programme in Denmark

-The Nordic countries have entered into a mutual agreement that provides young people in the Nordic countries with access to secondary (high school) education in all of the Nordic countries.
+The Nordic countries have entered into a mutual agreement that provides young people in the Nordic countries with access to secondary (high school) education in all of the Nordic countries on a par with the citizens of their own countries.
 This means that you can usually obtain admission to a Danish secondary school if you have completed primary school in another Nordic country.

-A vocational programme is a practical educational programme in which most of the teaching takes place via an internship venue, such as a large industrial company, a workshop, a kitchen or a shop.
+A vocational programme is a practical educational programme in which a large part of the teaching takes place at an internship venue, such as a large industrial company, a workshop, a kitchen or a shop.

 The programme alternates between school classes and periods of practical work experience, and usually consists of a basic course and a main course.
 You can choose from 105 programmes with more than 300 stages or specialisations.
 You can take a vocational programme directly after elementary school, or later, depending on your age and background.
 Once you have completed a vocational programme, you will be qualified for employment as a skilled worker.